John Wolff's Web Museum

 flies), and unhook the tail of the spring from the frame plate.
 Twist

-the keypiece to the right, release it from the key, and remove.
-Work
+the keypiece to the right, release it from the key, and remove the

-- Put the machine back down and lift out the keys.
-Jiggle as
+- Put the machine back on its feet and lift the keys straight up

 - Locate the keyplate retainer wires.
 There are two wires with